Alirezaprogramerrd99/OnlineShoping-backend/README.md

  shoping system is OnlineShoping class that is in the OnlineShoping.java file.

 ```
-### How to use Project:
+### How to get Project:
   #### 1) you can use gitbash and git commands to clone(download) project.
    first you must install `<git version>` control in your local system.
    you can visit this [Link](https://git-scm.com/) to find suitable version of `<git>` for your system.

-   after that use follwing commands to clone from my repo:
+   after that use following commands to clone from my repo:
    ```
    git init
    git clone https://github.com/Alirezaprogramerrd99/OnlineShoping-backend.git